hexawyz/Exo/Gigabyte Z490 Vision D.md

 As it turns out, although there is at least one command id per led, any command ID can be used to update *any* LED.
 The **actual** protocol used by the chip seems to be a command buffer that is applied upon demand.
 As such, every command between 0x20 and 0x27 include, are in fact generic led command buffer slots.
 These slots **must** be filled in order, and any empty command ends the chain.
-These slots are not cleared automatically, thus explaining why RGB Fusion is constantly outputing many empty commands.
+These slots are not cleared automatically, thus explaining why RGB Fusion is constantly outputting many empty commands.
 These could very certainly be optimized away, as clearing the first command before updating it is probably always useless.

 Also, it would seem that setting an effect on multiple zones *at once* could produce a different result than setting the same effect on each zone, one at a time.
+In fact, from testing, it is possible to conclude that each slot defines an active effect.
+If a slot is replaced, the effect stops, but the static lighting is preserved.
+So, it would not be necessary to overwrite every command before sending an update (assuming there is no other software fighting over the device).
+In that case, however, it is quite wise to follow the RGB Fusion methodology and assign a definite slot for each LED.
+If we do that, it is possible to only send the commands slots that require an update, which will help reducing CPU usage compared to RGB Fusion.
+(Less memory copies, less USB latency)

 ## Sending a stream of colors on a DLED